jonnor/ESC-CNN-microcontroller/report/report.md

 this gave a performance of up to 81.9% accuracy on Urbansound8k.
 LeakyRelu was found to perform slightly better than ReLu which scored 81.2%.

-A recent paper investigated the effects of mixup for data augmentation (2018)[@ESC-mixup].
+A recent paper investigated the effects of mixup for data augmentation[@ESC-mixup].
-Their model uses 4 blocks with 2 convolutional layers each followed by max pooling.
+Their model uses 4 blocks of 2 convolutional layers each, with each block followed by max pooling.
-The second and third blocks form a spatially separated convolution, second block with 2 3x1 convolutions, and third block with 2 1x5 convolutions.
+The second and third blocks together form a spatially separated convolution: the second block uses two 3x1 convolutions, and third block uses two 1x5 convolutions.
 On mel-spectrograms the model scored 74.7% on Urbansound8k without data augmentation, 77.3% with only mixup applied, and 82.6% when time stretching and pitch shift was combined with mixup.